marcpages2020/Minimaps/README.md

 I've made a personal research on how minimaps work, how different games have approached them and how to implement one in C language.
 You can take a look at my repository here: https://github.com/marcpages2020/Minimaps

-In this release you can see the final result of the implementation and if yoy want to learn about the whole process you can either visit my website: https://marcpages2020.github.io/Minimaps/
+In this release you can see the final result of the implementation and if you want to learn about the whole process you can either visit my website: https://marcpages2020.github.io/Minimaps/

 Or try implementing it downloading the project exercises in the repository.